 |6.||The major item of information required is the

-election of the lt. governors and the venues proposed for the trustee meetings as
+election of the lt. governors and the venues proposed for the district board

 |7.||The governor costs are also significant and this will